klardotsh/dotfiles/README.md

 year at best, it's truly a niche sidearm machine (though for a stretch of several months it was my primary personal laptop, thus the Arch partition).

-In Arch, the software stack is kept almost identical to `gravity`'s casual/development stacks: `sway`, `waybar`, `mako`, etc. In ChromeOS, it's all stock aside from having a root shell available.
+In Arch, the software stack is kept almost identical to `antarctica`'s casual/development stacks: `sway`, `waybar`, `mako`, etc. In ChromeOS, it's all stock aside from having a root shell available.